Ghostspeak/ghost-go/THEME.md

 ![GhostSpeak Logo Colors]
 - **Primary**: Neon Yellow/Lime (#CFFF04) - The iconic background
-- **Secondary**: Black (#000000) - The ghost silhouette and primary elements
+- **Secondary**: Black (#000000) - The boo silhouette and primary elements
 - **Accent**: Yellow variation (#D4FF00) - For highlights and variety

 ## Design Philosophy

-The GhostSpeak ghost has a **zippered mouth** - this represents privacy and encrypted communication.
+The GhostSpeak boo has a **zippered mouth** - this represents privacy and encrypted communication.
 The CLI embodies this with:

 1. **High Contrast** - Black on neon yellow for maximum readability
-2. **Inverted Elements** - Yellow on black "ghost boxes" mimic the logo
+2. **Inverted Elements** - Yellow on black "boo boxes" mimic the logo
 3. **Bold Borders** - Thick black borders create structure
 4. **Playful Icons** - Ghost emojis (👻🎃💀) for loading states